LongAiden/transaction-dataflow/README.md

 ## Problem Statement

-The objective of this project is to build a data processing pipeline that supports both batch and streaming data ingestion.
-The data used in this project is a simplified version of transaction data commonly used in banking
+The objective of this project is to build a robust Feature Store that processes and serves both historical and real-time banking transaction features.
+This Feature Store will:

+1. Ingest transaction data through dual paths:
+   - Batch processing of historical transaction records
+   - Real-time streaming of new transactions via CDC (Change Data Capture)

+2. Transform raw data into features for machine learning and serve features through a Feature Store:
+   - Calculate time-window aggregations (e.g., weekly transaction metrics)
+   - Offline store (MinIO) for model training
+   - Online store (SQLite) for real-time inference
+   - Unified feature retrieval API via Feast

+The system will serve as a centralized platform for managing ML features derived from banking transaction data, ensuring consistency between training and serving environments while supporting both batch and real-time feature computation.

 <img src="images/transaction-data-flow.png" alt="Airflow Setup" width="1000"/>